Back to MLP: A Simple Baseline for Human Motion Prediction: Experiments

 \subsection{Implementation details}

-In practice, we set input length $T = 50$ and output length $N = 10$.
-During training, we take 50 frames as input and supervise only the first 10 frames of the output.
-During testing, we apply our model in an auto-regressive manner to generate motion for longer frames.
-The feature dimension $C = 3 \times K$, where $K$ is the number of tested joints and varies across different datasets.
+In practice, we set the input length $T = 50$, the output length $N = 10$ on Human3.6M dataset and $N = 25$ on AMASS dataset and 3DPW dataset.
+During testing, we apply our model in an auto-regressive manner to generate motion for longer periods.
+The feature dimension $C = 3 \times K$, where $K$ is the number of joints, $K = 22$ for Human3.6M and $K = 18$ for AMASS and 3DPW.

-To train our network, we set batch size to 256 and use Adam~\cite{kingma2014adam} optimizer, the memory consumed by our network is about $2GB$ during the training.
-We repeat each experiment 5 times and take the average of the results.
-All our experiments are conducted using Pytorch~\cite{paszke2019pytorch} framework on a single NVIDIA RTX 2080Ti graphics card.
-We train our network on Human3.6M~\cite{ionescu2013human3} dataset for 35k iterations, the learning rate starts from 0.0003 at the beginning and drops to 0.00001 after 30k steps.
+To train our network, we set the batch size to 256 and use the Adam optimizer~\cite{kingma2014adam}.
+The memory consumed by our network is about $1.5GB$ during the training.
+All our experiments are conducted using the Pytorch~\cite{paszke2019pytorch} framework on a single NVIDIA RTX 2080Ti graphics card.
+We train our network on the Human3.6M dataset for 35k iterations, the learning rate starts from 0.0003 at the beginning and drops to 0.00001 after 30k steps.
 The training takes $\sim$30 minutes.
-And we train our network on AMASS~\cite{mahmood2019amass} dataset for 115k iterations, the learning rate starts from 0.0003 at the beginning and drops to 0.00001 after 100k steps.
-The entire training finishes in $\sim$2 hours.
+For AMASS dataset, we train our network for 115k iterations.
+The learning rate starts from 0.0003 at the beginning and drops to 0.00001 after 100k steps.
+The training takes $\sim$2 hours.
+During training, we only use the front-back flip as data augmentation, which randomly inverts the motion sequence during the training.